mjanez/ckan-docs/README.md

 Here you can find complete documentation for the CKAN API, including endpoints, parameters and examples of use with Swagger [^3].

 ## Doc deployment
 This documentation is deployed using GitHub Pages.
-To deploy the documentation, run the following commands:
+To deploy the documentation locally run the following commands:

 ```bash
 # To preview your changes as you edit the files, you can run a local development server that will serve your website and reflect the latest changes.
 npm install
 npm run start